hajimen/p2ppcb_software/README.md

 (No P2PPCB component for USART split keyboards of Alice.
 Connect by female / female Dupont wire or solder a terminal of your own choice.)

+You can use the 3D model of TRRS terminal by **Insert Misc** command of PC0.

 ## Adjustable foot kit

 ![Foot spacers](https://user-images.githubusercontent.com/1212166/204488560-f9f35b51-4cd7-4369-bd15-2f8b73eed9d3.jpg)